Configuring NAT for a VoIP PBX

 • Host alias for the PBX itself, named PBX, containing the local IP address of the PBX.

-• Port alias called PBX_Ports containing all of the port numbers needed for SIP, RTP, and other control ports. (usually 5060 and 10000:20000, but varies from provider to provider and PBX implementation)
+• Port alias named PBX_Ports containing all port numbers the trunk requires for SIP, RTP, and other control ports.

 Port Forwards